Campus Improvement Plan

 Evaluation Data Sources: Skyward course data (AAC and AP courses)

-Strategy 1: Conduct audit of course participation and identify possible students for AAC.
+Strategy 1: Monitor course participation and provide support for students to maintain status in AAC Math and Reading.
+Continually monitor assessments and identify possible students for AAC.

 Title I: